 Square

-To sign up with Square, a trustee or authorised representative of the charity needs to select the “Partnership” option on the sign-up form in the ownership structure section.
-They can then enter their name and registration details of the charity organisation and proceed to ordering a card reader.
+To sign up with Square, a trustee or authorised representative of the charity needs to select "Partnership" under ownership structure on the sign-up form.
+They can then enter their name and registration details of the charity organisation and order a card reader.

 A bank account has to be linked to receive donations.
-This can either be in the name of the charity or Account Owner, in which case it can be a personal, UK-based current account that accepts Direct Debits.
+This can either be in the name of the charity or Account Owner, in which case it can be a personal, UK-based current account accepting Direct Debits.

 With Square Reader (£19 + VAT), the associated Point of Sale app lets you track donations and collect donor information.
 With different user logins, you can also let volunteers and fundraisers use the same Square account to collect donations.